Roger Crisp: Career

 In 1986 Crisp began his first academic post, as a junior lecturer in philosophy at Magdalen College, Oxford; he returned to St Anne's for two years beginning in 1987 as a lecturer in philosophy, before taking up a lecturing post at Hertford College in 1988–1989.
 In 1989–1991 he moved to University College, as a British Academy Research Fellow and Honorary Junior Research Fellow.
 In 1991 he returned to St Anne's to take up a permanent post as Fellow and Tutor in Philosophy, succeeding Gabriele Taylor.
 For the first time in his career, Crisp temporarily left Oxford and spent the academic year 2010–2011 at Boston University to explore his interest in the moral philosophy of Henry Sidgwick.

 Arguably Crisp's most significant work to date is Reasons and the Good (2006), in which he advances some novel approaches to the oldest questions in ethics.
 The central thesis of this work is that a fundamental issue in normative ethics is what ultimate reasons might underlie our actions; Crisp argues that the best exposition of such reasons will not employ moral concepts.

 Other major works include a translation of Aristotle's Nicomachean Ethics, and the Routledge Guidebook to Mill on Utilitarianism.
 He was editor of the Oxford Handbook of the History of Ethics (2013).

 Personal life

-Crisp is married with two daughters; Elizabeth and Harriet.
-Aside from his work, his interests include bluegrass guitar and wine tasting.
+Crisp is married with two daughters.